mil3ri/mil3ri.github.io/README.md

 # Purpose

-This is a personal portfolio website, you can find information about me and my projects on that website.
+This is a personal portfolio website, you can find information about me and my projects on this website.

 # Fair Use